metapolator/metapolator/specimen,-and-glyph-interaction.md

 * changes to the curve direction: as offset in degrees (+);
 * changes to the curve tension: scale proportionally (×);
 * changes to the pen angle: as offset in degrees (+);
-* changes to the pen width: scale proportionally (×).
+* changes to the pen weight: scale proportionally (×).

 Edits can be continued by clicking on any other selected handle.

 ### point alignments
 _(aka point-nailing, formerly known as pen shifted)_

-The purpose of point alignment is to **nail down the spatial relationship** (horizontal or vertical distance, or both) of two points (be them the skeleton point, port or starboard pen-end/on-curve point), no matter how much the coordinates of points in a glyph get transformed (directly, or as knock-on effect of higher parameters, e.g. width), or the pen gets modified (width _and_ angle, again directly, or as knock-on effect of higher parameters, e.g. weight).
+The purpose of point alignment is to **nail down the spatial relationship** (horizontal or vertical distance, or both) of two points (be them the skeleton point, port or starboard pen-end/on-curve point), no matter how much the coordinates of points in a glyph get transformed (directly, or as knock-on effect of higher parameters, e.g. width), or the pen gets modified (weight _and_ angle, again directly, or as knock-on effect of higher parameters).

 When _exactly two_ skeleton points in total are selected, both of the _same glyph_: